harshith1817/SKYCHEX/README.md

    npm run dev

 ## Usage
-- After running the development server with `npm start`, open your browser and go to http://localhost:5173 to view the application.
+- After running the development server with `npm run dev`, open your browser and go to http://localhost:5173 to view the application.
 - You should see the project’s homepage or the main feature page.

 # Contribution